Updated: 26th May 2019

 I’m going to let you off the hook here for a little bit.
 You’re not creating an Audi commercial.
-Your video doesn’t have to be cinematic.
+Unless you are a large brand and it's expected for you to have a super slick video, your video doesn’t have to be cinematic.
 And while some people on IGTV have gone the route of creating videos that look like mini feature films, you want to remember your goals and why you’re doing this.
 So unless you’re selling a course on videography, or anything related, then you can relax about learning how to film like Peter McKinnon or Casey Neistat.

 It's time to upload your video to IGTV.
 You want to upload each video one at a time.
 Because the videos are shown to your audience in chronological order, uploading 6 videos at once is going to look spammy.
-It's much better for you to upload your videos with at least a day in between each one.
+It's much better for you to upload your videos one day at a time.

 By the way, if you’re not quite sure how how IGTV works technically, or how to upload videos there, you’ll want to take a look at my “everything you wanted to know about IGTV” blog post to get all those questions answered.